 The Drug Enforcement Administration doesn’t just fight the opioid crisis at U.S. ports of entry by seizing illegal drugs.
 It’s National Drug Take-Back Day events across the country on April 27 collect unused prescription pills and patches to help prevent drug abuse and overdose deaths.

 The 2017 National Survey on Drug Use and Health revealed that 6 million Americans misused controlled prescription drugs — mostly painkillers — that year.
 The majority of abused prescription drugs were obtained from family and friends, such as taken from a home medicine cabinet, according to the DEA.
-National Drug Take Back Day aims eliminate unused pills in homes as a means for opioid abuse.
+National Drug Take-Back Day aims to eliminate unused pills in homes as a means for opioid abuse.